 Jon Bradbury, partner

 The very first steps in the journey are undoubtedly the most important.

 Berkeley successfully worked with a client to deliver IA solutions based on Artificial Intelligence and natural language processing, providing enhanced customer service and enabling thematic trend analysis on large volumes of speech and text.

-As part of a wider portfolio of change, Berkeley ran a series of IA pilots and proof of concepts designed to address the organization’s key business challenges, and then shaped successful business cases and the subsequent projects for full IA implementation.
+As part of a wider portfolio of change, Berkeley ran a series of IA pilots and proof of concepts designed to address the organisation’s key business challenges, and then shaped successful business cases and the subsequent projects for full IA implementation.

-A pipeline of innovative solutions was created, ranging from chatbots and intelligent automated advisors, able to learn and analyze sentiment to provide the most appropriate interventions, through to online content managed and updated by artificial intelligence.
+A pipeline of innovative solutions was created, ranging from chatbots and intelligent automated advisors, able to learn and analyse sentiment to provide the most appropriate interventions, through to online content managed and updated by artificial intelligence.